James A. Teilborg

 James Andrew Teilborg (born December 29, 1942) is a senior United States district judge of the United States District Court for the District of Arizona.

 Education and career

 Teilborg was born in Pueblo, Colorado.
 He received a Juris Doctor from the University of Arizona College of Law in 1966.
-He was in private practice in Phoenix, Arizona from 1967 to 2000.
-He served in the Air National Guard from 1966 to 1974, and was then a Colonel in the United States Air Force Reserve from 1974 to 1997.
+He served in the Arizona Air National Guard from 1966 to 1974, and then as a Colonel in the United States Air Force Reserve from 1974 to 1997.
+He was in private practice in Phoenix, Arizona from 1967 to 2000, during which time he served as president of the International Association of Defense Counsel (IADC) in 1981 and was elected a Fellow of the American College of Trial Lawyers.

 Federal judicial service

 On July 21, 2000, Teilborg was nominated by President Bill Clinton to a new seat on the United States District Court for the District of Arizona created by 113 Stat.
 1501.
 He was confirmed by the United States Senate on October 3, 2000, and received his commission on October 13, 2000.
 He took senior status on January 30, 2013.